icl-rocketry/Raven/README.md

 throughout flight and logs each hit with altitude, to build up counting statistics post-flight.

 Built in KiCad.
-Mixed-signal board: an ESP32-S3 reads two independent silicon-diode detector channels and logs events.
+Mixed-signal board: the detector board reads two independent silicon-diode detector channels and logs events.

 ## How it works